alex-karpenko/sacs/README.md

 convenient to create and refer tasks.
 - [x] Tracing.
 - [x] Task with limited execution time.
+- [x] Refactor `CronSchedule` to move large enum from stack to heap.
 - [ ] More examples.

 ## License